-If the choice of the People has been adulterated by fraud, they have a right, an obligation, and, indeed, a duty to call it out to ensure preservation of the Republic that is guaranteed to them by the Constitution; or indeed, to dissolve and abolish it altogether.
+If the choice of the People has been adulterated by fraud, the Legislative branch and the People have a right, an obligation, and, indeed, a duty to call it out to ensure preservation of the Republic that is guaranteed to them by the Constitution; or indeed, to dissolve and abolish it altogether.
 The Declaration of Independence, Second Paragraph (July 4, 1776) (emphasis added).
+Indeed, the Behringer Memo suggests that fraud must be ignored and the Republic destroyed if such fraud is not discovered prior to January 6.
+Such a conclusion ignores the principles of the Founders and precedent of federal law as described herein.

-This can be done by legislative decertification under the principle of the Tenth Amendment and the Supreme Court's interpretation of the broad discretion states have over electors.
+Preservation of the Republic can be done by legislative decertification under the principle of the Tenth Amendment and the Supreme Court's interpretation of the broad discretion states have over electors.
 The state constitutions give broad authority to the People to recall all publicly elected officials.
 Of course, this extends to any public official charged with a duty to represent their will.
 And, this must be done, for under the Ninth Amendment, if the fundamental right to vote is to be protected, every illegally cast or counted vote must not be allowed to unconstitutionally disenfranchise the legal voter's fundamental, constitutional rights.

-These rights that reside in the People are necessarily delegated to the state Legislature in the event that the latter must act sua sponte to correct a fraudulently held election.
+These rights that reside in the People are necessarily delegated to the State Legislature in the event that the latter must act sua sponte to correct a fraudulently held election.
 After all, the Legislature is the lawmaking authority in the state.
-Absent any restraints in the state or federal constitution, it must act in the stead of the people where there is no actuating power given to the People under state law.
+Absent any restraints in the state or federal constitution (and there are none), it must act in the stead of the people where there is no actuating power given to the People under state law.
 In other words, the Legislature itself does not have to pass a state law to exercise its constitutional (both state and federal) authority.

-A legislature's determination to decertify the votes cast by the electors on demonstration of fraud in the election itself is nothing more than the Legislature's use of its reserved sovereign powers under the Tenth Amendment to protect those fundamental rights and privileges reserved to the People by the Ninth Amendment.
+A legislature's determination to decertify the votes cast by the electors or to otherwise decertify an election on demonstration of fraud in the election itself is nothing more than the Legislature's use of its reserved sovereign powers under the Tenth Amendment to protect those fundamental rights and privileges reserved to the People by the Ninth Amendment.